A running list of books I recommend to dog owners

 Here’s a running list of books I recommend to dog owners!
 (In no particular order.)
 This article was first published on January 29th 2022 and last updated on June 25th 2023.

-You can also find specific excerpts and annotations in our Books and Books 2 and Books 3 story highlights on Instagram, as well as a longer list of all titles I’ve read (including ones I don’t necessarily recommend) here.
+You can also find specific excerpts and annotations in our Books and Books 2 and Books 3 and Books 4 story highlights on Instagram, as well as a longer list of all titles I’ve read (including ones I don’t necessarily recommend) here.

 * If you purchase a title through an Amazon link in this blog, we will get a small commission through their affiliates program.
 The cost of the product will not change for you!
-Alternatively, I’ve read most of these by checking them out from our local library and always recommend that as a great option 😁
+Alternatively, I’ve read most of these by checking them out from our local library.
+I always recommend that as a great option

 Dog-Specific Books